IChekan/ShimConfig/readme.md

 For GUI – execute “java -jar ShimConfig-1.0-SNAPSHOT-jar-with-dependencies.jar”

 For console run, there are two methods:
-1. “java -jar ShimConfig-1.0-SNAPSHOT-jar-with-dependencies.jar somefile.properties” (an example for .properties file is included)
+1. “java -jar ShimConfig-1.0-SNAPSHOT-jar-with-dependencies.jar somefile” (an example for .properties file is included, also profile files can be used here)
 2. “java -jar ShimConfig-1.0-SNAPSHOT-jar-with-dependencies.jar [pathToShim] [host] [sshUser] [sshPassword] [restUser] [restPassword] [optional:pathToTestProperties] ”

 It does: